B-1s train with ROKAF, conduct flyover

 |0

-This work, B-1s train with ROKAF, conduct flyover, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-1s train with ROKAF, conduct flyover, by Maj.
+Rachel Buitrago, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.